 In my opinion, YES!

-This was the first time I left a Disney character meal feeling relaxed.
+Both times we’ve done it, I left the Disney character meals feeling relaxed.
 Yes, I’m using the word relaxed!

 The pace of the meal was nice and leisurely and the princesses took a lot of extra time engaging with the kids.